 “Each day in the plasma center, I arrive on the donor floor and immediately gather my supplies, including gloves, hemostats, tape and iodine or alcohol, and report to my supervisor,” Ewell explained.
 “Some days I am assigned to my own bay of donors to stick, other days I’ll travel to all bays to stick donors alongside other Phlebotomists.
 This ‘team approach’ is known as ‘snaking.’”

 The majority of Phlebotomists are employed by state, local and private hospitals, followed by medical and diagnostic laboratories.
-However, these professionals may also find employment opportunities through ambulatory healthcare services, the offices of Physicians or outpatient care centers.
+However, these professionals may also find employment opportunities through ambulatory healthcare services, the offices of Family Physicians or outpatient care centers.
 The state with the highest level of employment of Phlebotomists is California, followed by Texas, Florida, New York and California.

 “Do not be discouraged, and do not give up if an opportunity does not arise immediately,” Ewell advised.
-“Finding employment in this field took me 3 months after I finished school.
+“Finding employment in this field took me three months after I finished school.
 Stay proactive and continue applying to all open phlebotomy positions, because eventually an employer will give you a chance.”

 “I believe the earning potential in this career is above average.
 At least in my case I have been very fortunate salary-wise,” Ewell noted.
 “When you’re a new grad with no experience, your starting salary will be closer to $12.75 to $14 an hour, depending on the facility you work in and the location or state.
 As you climb the ladder, of course you’ll make more.”